UCSD-SUMS/sums-vue/src/get-involved.md

 # Get Involved

+In case of conflicting information, the [constitution](#constitution) takes priority.

 ## Volunteering

 If you would like to help run our events, we post event volunteer opportunities on [Slack](https://ucsdsums.slack.com/).